 Many people (including Native American tribes living on tribal lands) do not have access to mail voting, and will require in-person voting options.
 In some circumstances, failing to provide in person voting could be interpreted as a violation of federal voting rights law.
 States should take action on the following: States should allow at least 20 days of early in-person voting to reduce long lines and administrative stress on Election Day.
 An early voting expansion will also require significant public outreach to inform voters of the option, and encourage them to vote early to keep others safe.
 State and local officials should identify appropriate polling locations that ensure equitable access to vulnerable communities, language minority voters, and voters with disabilities.
 States should prohibit polling place adjustments that disproportionately impact these populations.
 State and local officials must follow public health guidelines in the selection and operation of polling places.
 Sites should be configured to facilitate “social distancing” protocols such as metering the entry to enclosed voting spaces, and creating additional space between voting booths, poll workers, and voters standing in line.
 All jurisdictions should prepare for a surge in provisional voting due to delays in the processing of voter registration applications, voter confusion resulting from polling place closures and consolidations, and unfamiliarity with absentee voting.

 Long Term Contingency Plans:

-While our local and national government works to rapidly respond to this crisis, action should be taken now to ensure that voting rights are protected under any circumstance.
 The creation of a federal election contingency standard would help guide states in their current and future responses.
 As such, we recommend Congress require states and jurisdictions to establish publicly available contingency plans to enable eligible Americans to vote in the case of an emergency, and to update those plans every five years.
 Plans should include information on the equipment and resources required, mechanisms for remote or adapted voting, and legal recourse to enable the contingency to be enacted.